 - Ishasha Wilderness Camp in Queen Elizabeth National Park

-- Baker’s Lodge in Murchison Falls
+- Baker’s Lodge in Murchison Falls National Park

-- Buhoma Lodge in Bwindi Impenetrable Forest
+- Buhoma Lodge adjacent Bwindi Impenetrable Forest National Park

 Today, we’d like to take you on a quick tour of our Buhoma Lodge.